 Unexpected and unplanned downtime brings unexpected and unpleasant costs.
-These costs are often comprised of productivity loss to additional costs of damaged parts that could have been avoided if proper preventative maintenance was performed.
+The costs often comprise of productivity loss to additional costs of damaged parts that could have been avoided if proper preventative maintenance were performed.
 In some cases, additional costs may include missed deliveries and unhappy customers.
-Additionally, an un-maintained machine becomes a ticking time bomb that can cost hundreds of times more in repairs than it would had the issues been recognised and remedied during a regularly planned preventative maintenance.
+Additionally, an un-maintained machine becomes a ticking time bomb that can cost hundreds of times more in repairs than it would, had the issues been recognized and remedied during a regular planned preventative maintenance.

-A machine that is down when it should be running gets very expensive.
-Consider the cost of your labour force that now is sitting around on the clock because they are not able to perform their job duties.
+A machine that is down when it should be running gets awfully expensive.
+Consider cost of the labor force that is now sitting around on the clock not able to perform their duties.
 Also take into consideration the small part that became worn that would have been caught during a planned Preventative Maintenance.
 That small part will often cause a larger repair bill, damaging other parts as it breaks.

-Keeping up with regular maintenance on your equipment can mitigate the risk of unplanned downtime and keep your production schedule on target.
+Keeping up with regular maintenance on equipment can mitigate the risk of unplanned downtime and keep production schedule on target.

 Once you begin a preventative maintenance program you can plan downtime around your production needs.
-Performing preventative maintenances should be built in to your production schedule so your packaging line doesn’t go down when you need it most.
+Performing preventative maintenances should be built into production schedules so packaging lines does not go down when you need it most.

-Scheduling regular preventative maintenance gives you the control of your production and a major reduction in how much you will spend on maintenance and repairs in the long run.
+Scheduling regular preventative maintenance gives control of production and a major reduction in how much will be spent on maintenance and repairs in the long run.

-Your machine operators should be experts in the machinery that they work with.
-Provide them with the training and hands-on work that will help them to fully understand the machinery they use to package your products.
-Training documents that show the basic cleaning and visual checks they should perform with images are ideal.
+Machine operators should be experts in the machinery that they work with.
+We provide training and hands-on work that assist in fully understanding the machinery operators use to package products.
+We also provide training documents that show the basic cleaning and visual checks to be perform with ideal images.

-The regular operators should be able to identify where there may be issues with the machines they work with based on visual and audible cues.
+Regular operators should be able to troubleshoot the machines they work using visual and audible cues.
 They should also know how to remedy them if it is an easy fix or to ask for help before causing further damage if they notice something more complex.

-Knowledge of your process and what each of your machines are being used for allows for better preparation of what parts will wear and how much run time you can expect to get from these worn parts.
-This also allows you to change them before they slow down your production.
+Knowledge of the process and function of the machines allows for better planning of what parts will wear and the run time expected from the worn parts before they fail.
+This also allows the parts to be changed before they slow down production.

-Safety should be number one in your book, for your employees and your customers.
-Keep your machines from failing and causing a hazardous work environment.
+Safety first for both employees and customers.
+Keep machines from failing and causing a hazardous work environment.